 For ArcGIS Urban to function effectively, certain data is recommended.
-Although you can open Urban with empty master layers, urban planning workflows are not possible without the following data:
+Although you can open Urban with empty layers, urban planning workflows are not possible without the following data:

 - Zoning Types

 - Land Use Types

 - Project Status Types

 When data is processed, some data uploads are required before other data can be configured.
 These dependencies are as follows:

 - Zoning Types is required before the Zoning layer can be added.

 - Land Use Types is required before the Land Use layer can be added.

 - Space Use Types is required before Building Types can be added.

 - Project Status Types is required before the Projects layer can be added.